Wide view of a 200-acre organic farm at golden hour outside Mysore

 ABOUT THIS BUILD

 Built in 28 days.
-Custom farm management dashboard, crop calendar with planting algorithms, subscription CRM with churn scoring, wholesale order portal, restaurant inventory tracking, weather and seasonal forecast integration, and a daily morning summary sent to her phone at 6 AM.
-Built from her existing notebooks.
+A farm management dashboard, a crop calendar with planting algorithms, a subscription CRM with churn scoring, a wholesale order portal, restaurant inventory tracking, weather and seasonal forecasts, and a 6 AM summary to her phone.
+Built from her own notebooks.
 The model learns from her decisions, not the other way around.

 Client